MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-entity-linking.md

 >- [How MAKES generates semantic interpretations of natural language queries](concepts-queries.md)
 >- [Entity log probability](how-to-index-data.md#entity-log-probability)

 The next step in entity linking is determining an appropriate confidence score threshold, which allows us to determine when entity linking has successfully linked a library record's title with a corresponding MAG paper.
 The [Interpret API](reference-get-interpret.md) returns a [log probability associated with each interpretation](reference-grammar-syntax.md#interpretation-probability), which we leverage as a "confidence score" for the given interpretation.
-Since the probability for an interpretation can range from 0 to 1, the interpretation log probability can be anywhere from zero to negative infinity.

 The interpretation log probability value actually represents the sum of two *different* log probabilities which we need to disentangle.
-The first log probability, grammar path log probability, is associated with the different attributes matched in the natural language grammar that the Interpret API uses, and is used to represent how likely an interpretation is to be correct based on rules defined in the grammar.
-The second log probability, [entity log probability](how-to-index-data.md#entity-log-probability), is associated with the top matching entity for the interpretation.
+The first is the log probability associated with penalties applied in the grammar, normally attached to [attribute matching rules](reference-grammar-syntax.md#item-element) in the natural language grammar used by the Interpret API.
+The second is the [entity log probability](how-to-index-data.md#entity-log-probability) associated with the top matching entity for the interpretation.

 > [!Note]
 > The default MAKES grammar assigns *log probability penalties* for different types of attribute matches to either encourage or discourage their use.
 For example, the default grammar *favors* complete publication title matching by not assigning a penalty when it is fully matched.
 However, when only *part of a title* is matched, i.e. individual words, each word is assigned a log probability penalty of -1.
 Similarly, when individual words from a papers abstract are matched, a heavier penalty of -3 is applied.
 The heaviest penalty, -25, is applied when a query term cannot be matched against any known paper attributes.